 Capital spend is investment in an asset, such as resurfacing, construction schemes, and replacing drainage and retaining walls.

-Revenue spend covers day to day costs, including works which maintain the value of an asset.
+Revenue spend covers day-to-day costs, including work that maintains the value of an asset.
 Some examples are safety defect repairs (including potholes), minor drainage repairs, grass cutting and winter maintenance.
 It also includes the running costs, such as staffing, premises and income received from licences.

 If you can’t find what you’re looking for please take a look at our help and support page where we’ve brought together the answers to our most commonly asked questions.